 Step 5: Price on ROI, Not Hours

 Hourly pricing is the wrong frame for automation work.
-Clients are buying a business outcome – time saved, errors reduced, headcount not needed.
-Price on the value of that outcome, not on the time you spent building.
+Clients are buying a business outcome – time saved, errors reduced, cycle time compressed, headcount not needed, revenue response improved.
+Price on the value of that outcome, not on the time spent building.

 A practical approach: calculate what the automation is worth to the client annually, then charge 20-40% of that as your project fee, with a monthly retainer that covers 10-15% of the annual savings.